It is definitely possible to get pregnant if you have thyroid problems.

 My opinion is that you don’t necessarily need to double your medication, but you do absolutely need to make sure that you have enough T3 thyroid hormone (the active thyroid hormone).

-To get to this point sometimes you do need double your existing dose but other times you just need to swap to a different medication (one that contains T3).
+To get to this point sometimes you do need to double your existing dose but other times you just need to swap to a different medication (one that contains T3).

 Fix your Thyroid Issues Before Trying to Conceive